Domestic Partner Benefits

 • Federal and state income tax rates (refer to a previous year tax return or contact your tax preparer)

-Enrolling a domestic partner
+Enrolling an eligible domestic partner

 Read detailed eligibility and enrollment information in UC's Group Insurance Eligibility Factsheet (PDF).